lana/b2c-mapp-sdk/docs/chat.md

 const caseProperties = {
     category: 'Big Problem',
     subcategory: 'whatever'
-    }
 };
 AriesSDK.chatCreateCase(caseProperties);
 ```

-Initiates the native flow to create a case. `category` and `subcategory` are mandatory properties, native will validate they exists and fail if they are not provided or empty.
+Initiates the native flow to create a case. `category` and `subcategory` are mandatory properties, native will validate that they exist and fail if they are not provided or empty.

 | Field | Type | Description |
 | ----- | ---- | ----------- |